rust-lang/rust-by-example/src/types/cast.md

     println!("Casting: {} -> {} -> {}", decimal, integer, character);

     // when casting any value to an unsigned type, T,
-    // std::T::MAX + 1 is added or subtracted until the value
+    // T::MAX + 1 is added or subtracted until the value
     // fits into the new type

     // 1000 already fits in a u16